 - Be sure to check out some of the great places to see in Lake Country, West Kelowna, Penticton, Osoyoos, Vernon and Oliver if you are looking for day trips.
 Some great places to check out all within an hour’s drive and have Kelowna as your home base.

-- Some of our favourites wineries that work for kids are Mission Hill, Vibrant Vine, Arrowleaf, and Summerhill.
-There are 185+ wineries in the Okanagan region, so there is plenty to visit and taste.
+- Here are some of our favourites wineries.
+There are 180+ wineries in the Okanagan region, so there is plenty to visit and taste.
 Many of them have great restaurants so you can make a lunch out of the visit with the kids.

 - If you are travelling from another country be sure to have travel insurance.
-We use World Nomads for any of our international travel and it was the one we used it on our 1 year world trip.
+We use World Nomads for any of our international travel and it was the one we used on our 1-year world trip.